bilalraad/bilalraad/README.md

 ### Hi there, I'm Bilal 👋

 ## I'm a Student and Developer!
-- 🔭 I’m currently working on a [Todo App][genxTodo]!
+- 🔭 I’m currently learning Web devlopment with [DNA Scholarship][dna]!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I love to learn everything 😆
-- 🥅 2020 Goals: Learn how to make databases and APIs
+- 🥅 2021 Goals: Learn how to make APIs
-- ⚡ Fun fact: I love to read books and watch anime
+- ⚡ Fun fact: I a cat enthusiast

 ### Connect with me: